surfing in JavaiStock.com / Wirestock

 The Ultimate Guide to Surfing in Java

 Surfing in Java is about much more than just the world-class tubes of G-Land.
 Beach breaks, points, and epic reefs abound here.
+Plus, there are upcoming all-level, longboard, and begginer locations on offer on the south coast that just about everyone loves – we’re looking at you Batu Karas!

 An introduction to surfing in Java

-G-Land has pretty much singlehandedly placed Java up there with the Ments and Bali among the top Indo surf regions.
-Thing is the rest of the finger-long island is often completely overlooked.
-We’re not sure why but it might have something to do with hard-to-access breaks and the ever-encroaching sprawl of the big city of Jakarta.
+Thing is, the rest of the finger-long island is often completely overlooked.
+We’re not sure why but it might have something to do with hard-to-access breaks and the ever-encroaching sprawl of the big city of Jakarta, which often puts travelers off even leaving the airport (why would you when there are connecting flights to Lombok and Bali that take under an hour?)

 Our advice?
-Don’t be put off a surf trip to Java by either of those things.
+Leave that airport!
+Don’t be put off by a surf trip here.
 This island oozes quality on the waves, gets excellent coverage in the SE and SW swell directions, and is nowhere near as busy as the Isle of the Gods.
-There’s also good variety in the breaks, with something for levels of low intermediate all the way to total pro, from chest-high beach cruisers to echoing barrels you’ll never forget.

 On top of all that, Java brings some enthralling colonial history, UNESCO Buddhist temples, and arty cities like Yogyakarta into the mix.
 There’s shed loads to get through once you’re off the waves.